-This article explores what the main steps of creating an eye-catching book cover are.
+This article explores the main steps of creating an eye-catching design experience for potential readers.
 Self-publishing a book isn't always easy, but an amazing professional book cover can help you get it right.

 To read more about ebook covers, check out our other articles on this topic:

 - Create an ebook cover with Canva or Spark for free

 - Complete guide for book cover sizes including Wattpad cover size

 - Complete guide to choosing your book cover font

 PublishDrive writers increased digital book sales by 85%, distributing to thousands of stores worldwide.

 Checklist on being your own book cover creator

 Here are the items you’ll need to take care of when creating your own book cover design templates:

 - Your title and your author name.
 There is no need to put anything on the front cover other than the author’s name, the title, and the subtitle.